anasselhoud/AI-ChatBot/README.md

 # AI-MealBot
 An AI based Chatbot used for healthy meal propositions.
 I applied this AI project for Healthy meals recommendations based on calories and preferences.
-If you want to use the original code for other utilities, please contact me so I can help you to get and change the original database.
+If you want to use the original code for other utilities, please contact me so I can help you to get and made the modification needed to deploy it.

+I have used Nltk and Tensorflow for the construction of the model.
+I have shared only the code of the model and its result.
+It's up to you to deploy it where you want (on your localhost on on any platform dedicated to that like Discord or Telegram.

 I have linked this AI Bot with Discord.
 This option is not included in the files "main.py" and "main-host.py" because the discord bot setup is required beforehand (Discord Developer mode).
 Feel free to contact me or use "Issues" to seek help.